Abdominal pain

 Abdominal pain, also known as a stomach ache, is a symptom associated with both non-serious and serious medical issues.
 Since the abdomen contains most of the body's vital organs, it can be an indicator of a wide variety of diseases.
 Given that, approaching the examination of a person and planning of a differential diagnosis is extremely important.

 Common causes of pain in the abdomen include gastroenteritis and irritable bowel syndrome.
 About 15% of people have a more serious underlying condition such as appendicitis, leaking or ruptured abdominal aortic aneurysm, diverticulitis, or ectopic pregnancy.
 In a third of cases, the exact cause is unclear.

 Signs and symptoms

 The onset of abdominal pain can be abrupt, quick, or gradual.
-Sudden onset pain happens in a split second.
+Sudden onset pain happens nearly instantaneously.
 Rapidly onset pain starts mild and gets worse over the next few minutes.
 Pain that gradually intensifies only after several hours or even days has passed is referred to as gradual onset pain.

 One can describe abdominal pain as either continuous or sporadic and as cramping, dull, or aching.
 The characteristic of cramping abdominal pain is that it comes in brief waves, builds to a peak, and then abruptly stops for a period during which there is no more pain.
 The pain flares up and off periodically.
 The most common cause of persistent dull or aching abdominal pain is edema or distention of the wall of a hollow viscus.
 A dull or aching pain may also be felt due to a stretch in the liver and spleen capsules.